ronanociosoig-200/SourceryPlugin/README.md

 The plugin generates all the paths for all the sources based on iterating over a target's dependencies.
 Then post generation, it inserts the `@testable import` for each dependency.

 It makes an assumption that all the modules are under a path ./Core and that all the feature modules are under ./Features, and that no feature module can depend on another feature module.
-This is just a proof of concept and if you want to use it,
+This is just a proof of concept and if you want to use it you will have to update some of the constants defined at the top of `Sources/TuistSourceryPlugin/Commands/GenerateCommand.swift`

 ### Arguments